With summer coming to an end in Auburn, now is a great time to get a head start on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we perform involves:
+Some of the work we perform includes:

-• Taking a look at the blower, motor, drain line and coils
+• Inspecting the blower, motor, drain line and coils

-• Watching pressure and temperature
+• Confirming pressure and temperature

-• Reviewing lines, refrigerant totals and connections
+• Reviewing lines, refrigerant levels and connections

-You can still have maintenance done this fall—and we can get your furnace prepped for heating season too.
+There’s still time to have maintenance done this fall—and we can get your furnace ready for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?